PkX10/ESP8266_Weather_Monitoring/README.md

-# ESP8266 IoT Temperature and Humidity Graphing Project
+# ESP8266 IoT Temperature and Humidity Monitoring System

 This project monitors temperature and humidity using a DHT11 sensor connected to an ESP8266 microcontroller.
-The ESP8266 reads data from the sensor, stores the values, and serves a web page that dynamically displays the readings in a real-time graph.
-This graph is accessible from any device connected to the same network as the ESP8266.
+The ESP8266 reads data from the sensor, stores the values, and serves at ThinkSpeak cloud web page that dynamically displays the readings in a real-time graph, updated every 30 minute (variable).
+This graph is accessible from any device by logging in to ThinkSpeak from anywhere.

 ## Table of Contents
 - [Features](#features)